multatronic/goto/README.md

 GOTO
 ====

-A simple python/bashscript combo to bookmark directories in the command line.
+A python/bashscript combo to bookmark directories in the command line.

 ####requirements: